7 Delicious Fruits You Should Try In Brunei [Including Durian]

 Finding Durian In Brunei

 Keep in mind that the average weight of a durian is around 1.5 kilograms.
 It can reach 30 centimeters in length.
-Prices vary depending on availability and the season, but purchasing at the Gadong Night Market will be your best bet in getting a fair price from an experienced vendor.
+Prices vary depending on availability and the season, but purchasing at Gadong Night Market will be your best bet in getting a fair price from an experienced vendor.
 In the market, you might notice customers sniffing durian before buying.
 Experienced locals can discern a durian’s taste by its smell.
 Borneo offers some of the greatest durian diversity on Earth!

 Durian Tips